West condemns Myanmar coup, China's response is more muted

 That was echoed by the head of the European Commission, Ursula von der Leyen, who called for the “immediate and unconditional release” of all those detained.

-Switzerland’s foreign ministry also called for the release of those detained and, voicing support for “the aspirations of the people of Myanmar for democracy, freedom, peace and development”, it urged the military to reverse its actions.
+Switzerland’s foreign ministry also called for the release of those detained and voiced support for “the aspirations of the people of Myanmar for democracy, freedom, peace and development.”

 Australian Foreign Minister Marise Payne called on the military “to respect the rule of law, to resolve disputes through lawful mechanisms and to release immediately all civilian leaders and others” who had been detained.